stencila/dockta/README.md

 *Why is Dockter implemented in Typescript?*

 Typescript's type-checking and type-annotations can reduce the number of runtime errors and improves developer experience.
-For this partiular project, we wanted to use the Typescript type defintions for `SoftwarePackage`, `CreativeWork`, `Person` etc that are defined in [stencila/schema](https://github.com/stencila/schema).
+For this particular project, we wanted to use the Typescript type definitions for `SoftwarePackage`, `CreativeWork`, `Person` etc that are defined in [stencila/schema](https://github.com/stencila/schema).

 *Why didn't you use, and contribute to, an existing project rather than creating a new tool*

 When existing projects don't take the approach or provide the features you want, it's often a difficult decision to make whether to invest the time to understand and refactor an existing code base or to start fresh.
 In this case, we chose to start fresh for the reasons and differences outlined above.
-We felt it would take too much refactoring of existing projects to shoehorn in the approach we wanted to take and we wanted to be able to resuse much of this code in another sister project targetting Nix environments.
+We felt it would take too much refactoring of existing projects to shoehorn in the approach we wanted to take.
+We also wanted to be able to reuse much of the code developed here in a sister project, [Nixster](https://github.com/stencila/nixster), which aims to make it easier for researchers to build Nix environments.

 *I'd love to help out!
 Where do I start?*